danielkrainas/kpm-api/README.md

-# KPR-API
+# KPM-API

-KPR-API is an [ExpressJS][0] middleware for implementing the API required for a Kerbal Package Manager repository.
+KPM-API is an [ExpressJS][0] middleware for implementing the API required for a Kerbal Package Manager repository.

 ## Installation

 Install through `npm` like so:

-`npm install kpr-api --save`
+`npm install kpm-api --save`

 ## Usage